 And this is where Teamplace comes into play.
 If an editor stores their draft in Teamplace and includes the file link in the Trello card, all participants can access this content.
 Although Trello has Google Drive integration, which would basically allow content editing, we prefer Teamplace because it’s faster, easier and clearer.
 It’s a solution designed for teamwork right from the start.

 Using Trello and Teamplace for Content Management – How it Works

 - Create a Teamplace to which you invite all the editors of a Trello content board.

 - Upload all content drafts to the Teamplace.
 Teamplace supports almost all file formats – without any loss of quality.
 This is especially useful when creating photo or video content.

 - If the content is a simple file, its Teamplace link can be added directly to the Trello card.
 The card field for the description text is ideal for this.
 Complete Teamplace folders can also be linked to Trello.

 - Editors can now easily access the draft in Teamplace via the link in the Trello card.
 And here the documents can now be edited or commented directly upon online.
 Alternatively, the files can also be downloaded for editing and later stored again in the Teamplace.

 - Teamplace informs all editors by e-mail or its activity log about any changes.

 Best of all, both Trello and Teamplace can be used free of charge for content planning.
-However, please note that a Teamplace is only valid for 90 days free of charge.
-It can then be extended for a small fee.
-However, for most users, 90 days is more than enough.
-For professional use, Teamplace Business with unlimited Teamplace project folders can be even more worthwhile.
+Start as many Teamplaces as you wish, all offering up to 5 GB of storage space!
+Data storage can then be expanded for a small fee, if needed.
+However, for most users, 5 GB is more than enough.